Basic hosting questions and script

 • Share first: “I made progress on my ______ but I still need to do ______ so I’m going to keep working after the call ends.”

-• “______, did you get to do what you wanted to?”
+• Call on people to avoid awkwardness: “______, did you get to do what you wanted to?”

 • “Thanks everybody for coming, I hope you got a lot done and that you enjoy the rest of your day!
 See you next time.”